Volkswagen to recall cars after China TV criticism

-BEIJING (Reuters) - Volkswagen AG (VOWG_p.DE) will recall vehicles in China to fix a gearbox problem after coming under criticism from state-run China Central Television’s (CCTV) annual corporate malpractice expose.
+BEIJING, March 18 (Reuters) - Volkswagen AG will recall vehicles in China to fix a gearbox problem after coming under criticism from state-run China Central Television’s (CCTV) annual corporate malpractice expose.

 VW’s direct shift gearbox transmission, a long-standing issue for the German automaker, was causing cars to speed up or slow down during driving, according to CCTV’s “3.15” investigative special aired on Friday.